 Canadians are worried that inflation will make it harder to buy gifts this upcoming holiday season.
-However, according to a recent survey by CPA Canada – respondents said they plan to spend an average of $583 on gifts, down from $643 in 2018.
+However, according to a recent survey by CPA Canada – respondents said they plan to spend an average of $589 on gifts - similar to the average from previous years.
 But even with the best intentions, the little things – presents, decor, food and drink – can add up.
 Before you hit the stores or fill your online basket, here are a few tips for making a plan, sticking to it, and coming out in the black this December.

 1. Plan ahead and set up a budget